ProjectAntiAbusers/leaks_and_whatnot/README.md

 # leaks and what not

-A Collection of leaked/deobfuscated scripts. (most are pasted as well)
+A Collection of leaked/deobfuscated scripts, scripts with key bypasses and whatnot.
+(Most of them are not obfuscated however, some however are deobfuscated to make it more difficult to patch for example a key system bypass)

 ## Credits